architect/asap/_changelog.md

 ## [4.0.0] 2021-07-25

-ASAP comes into its own!
+ASAP comes into its own! 🎉
-- ASAP is now fully broken out of `@architect/functions` as of version `4.0.0` of both packages
+- ASAP is now fully independent of `@architect/functions` as of version `4.0.0` of both packages
+- Except as noted below, ASAP is a drop-in replacement for `arc.http.proxy` calls and usage - no fuss, no muss!
 - For posterity, all related legacy changelog entries can be found below